hmperry/se_project_react/README.md

 ## Intro

 This project is a weather app that displays the temperature and associated suggested clothing based on the weather for a given geographic location.
+The app includes capability to register and authenticate users and save associated clothing preferences to a backend database.

 ## Tech Stack